Run GPT‑OSS‑120B on Strix Halo (Ubuntu 25.04) — 40 tok/s, no containers

 sudo vi /etc/default/grub # GTT to 105GB: GRUB_CMDLINE_LINUX="transparent_hugepage=always numa_balancing=disable amdttm.pages_limit=27648000 amdttm.page_pool_size=27648000" sudo update-grub imac@ai2:~$ sudo dmesg | egrep "amdgpu: .*memory" [ 3.375071] [drm] amdgpu: 512M of VRAM memory ready [ 3.375074] [drm] amdgpu: 108000M of GTT memory ready.

-With GTT set to 105GB, I can now load models beyond the 96GB BIOS limit.
-I successfully loaded GLM-4.5-Air-UD-Q6_K_XL with specific settings. (-ngl 100 landing at GTT Total Used Memory (B): 98704523264).
+With GTT set to 105GB, we can now load models beyond the 96GB BIOS limit.
+On our optimized headless system (128000M of GTT memory), we load GLM-4.5-Air-UD-Q6_K_XL , Qwen3-235B-A22B-Instruct-2507-Q3_K_M.
+Qwen3 235B yields about 12 TPS today.
 This platform’s ability to go beyond 96GB is exciting and unique.
 I expect GTT performance to become equivalent to VRAM, despite being a few TPS slower today.
 No more BIOS tinkering.
+(You also must set GGML_CUDA_ENABLE_UNIFIED_MEMORY=1, described below)

 b) High VRAM, Low GTT

 The VRAM is set to 64GB in the BIOS and GTT is set to 512M in the kernel parameters.
-This is currently more performant Low VRAM, High GTT (by a few TPS) for Lemonade on Strix Halo running gpt-oss-120b.
+This is currently slightly more performant than Low VRAM, High GTT, but only by a few TPS for Lemonade on Strix Halo running gpt-oss-120b, so we opt to stay in GTT mode as our daily driver.

 sudo vi /etc/default/grub # GTT parameters removed: GRUB_CMDLINE_LINUX="transparent_hugepage=always numa_balancing=disable amdttm.pages_limit=131072 amdttm.page_pool_size=131072" sudo update-grub